 Would her grandchildren remember her in all those dawns after her death?

 “Time, stop so I can catch my breath.”

 She tapped the photo of her daughter on her phone.
 It went to voicemail.
-Why did she never answer?
-Hanging up, she pictured Leslie, wearing the latest styles behind her desk at work, or driving in fashionable jeans with her boisterous kids in the back of the family van.
+Why did Leslie never answer?
+Hanging up, she pictured her daughter, wearing the latest styles, working or driving in fashionable jeans with boisterous kids in the back of the family van.

 Leslie prided herself on being a hands-on parent.
 Perhaps she was neatly stacking laundry or working through another item in her endless list of daily chores, unwilling to interrupt a tightly packed schedule to take another phone call from a needy mother.

 Mary had invited her grandchildren to visit this weekend.
 Was Leslie scared to bring her children to visit a dying person?

 The last time Leslie had cancelled their visit because another child in their “pod” at school was ill.

 “But I’m fine, I have lasted so long and don’t plan on going anywhere else soon.”

 A picture on her wall caught her eye — her own parents, a young couple with Mary as a newborn — blissfully unaware of what lay ahead.
 Her parents had named her Alfreda, an old-fashioned name from her mother’s side.
 Mary was her middle name.